lmnawrocki/lmnawrocki.github.io/lab12/index.md

 Not going to lie, this lab was not it for my robot :/

-See the appendix for the blame distribution, but I will discuss the blame I place on motor dynamics, the floor, and gyroscope problems and how they contributed to my robot being unable to localize properly.
+See the [appendix](https://lmnawrocki.github.io/lab12/#appendix---blame-distribution) for the blame distribution, but I will discuss the blame I place on motor dynamics, the floor, and gyroscope problems and how they contributed to my robot being unable to localize properly.

+The floor & wheel dynamics: Sometimes there are inconsistencies in that my wheels are dirty and sticky and so is the floor.
+These things are dirty and sticky in various places, which can lead to a little bit of inconsistant movement.
+If I knew a good way to clean my wheels (other than *literally* giving my robot a bath), I would.
+I'm also not super interested in cleaning the floor.
+While the floor is not the cleanest, I don't think it's contributing that much to my robot slipping on the floor.

+My *motor* dynamics are actually pretty consistent; my motors are turning in the way they should for the car to move the way it should.
+They start & stop the movement very quickly and consistently using active braking.

+But the real source of error is the gyroscope.

+I put some effort into accounting for the drift that occurs over time, and despite this, the gyrocope is still always very off.
+It will consistently think that my robot only turned 250-280 degrees in total despite the actual robot doing a consistent 1.5+ rotations.

 ##### appendix - blame distribution